Nikola034/Nikola034/README.md

 # Hi, I'm Nikola

 I am passionated and highly motivated student and backend developer.
-I've successfully finished first year of Software engineering at Faculty of Technical Sciences in Novi Sad and i'm looking for more knowledge.
+I've successfully finished first year of Software engineering at Faculty of Technical Sciences in Novi Sad and M'm looking for more knowledge.
 Seeking for new opportunities and potential <b>internships</b> to expand my knowledge and gain useful experience.<br>

 👯 I’m looking to collaborate on <b>team and open-source projects.</b><br><br>
-🌱 I’m currently learning <b>Java, Spring Boot, MVC </b>and Full Stack Applications in general.<br><br>
+🌱 I’m currently learning <b>.NET, MVC, React </b>and Full Stack Applications in general.<br><br>
 📫 How to reach me: <a>nikolaking88@gmail.com</a><br><br>
 🔭 You can find my projects here: <a>https://github.com/Nikola034?tab=repositories</a><br><br>